nancylee713/AILanguageTutor_FE/README.md

 The site is deployed live on [Heroku](https://language-learner-app.herokuapp.com/#/)

+A large portion of the project period was spent planning the structure, usage, and APIs.
+The process can be seen on our kanban project board [Located here](https://github.com/users/nancylee713/projects/1)

 ## Tech

 This project was an opportunity to teach ourselves a new framework and new tools associated with it!
 The tech included is: